TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-7-0.rst

 The Query class is one of the biggest classes in EXT:solr and grown over time.
 This class has now been splitted into several classes.
 Along with that a concept of "ParameterBuilder" has been introduced.
 A ParameterBuilder is responsible to build a parameter part of the query.
-E.g. the Grouping ParameterBuilder is responsible to build all parameters of the solr query for the grouping.
+E.g. the Grouping ParameterBuilder is responsible to build all parameters of the Solr query for the grouping.

 * https://github.com/TYPO3-Solr/ext-solr/pull/1385

 Move FilterEncoder and FacetBuilder to Facet Package
 ----------------------------------------------------

-In Solrfluid there was one folder for each facet, that contains the facet class and a parser that parsers the solr response into the facet object.
+In Solrfluid there was one folder for each facet, that contains the facet class and a parser that parsers the Solr response into the facet object.
-The opposite part(parse the url, build the solr query) was previously done in EXT:solr, with a FilterEncoder that was registered in the FacetRendererFactory.
+The opposite part(parse the url, build the Solr query) was previously done in EXT:solr, with a FilterEncoder that was registered in the FacetRendererFactory.

-Now because solrfluid and solr have been merged, this logic can also be streamlined.
+Now because solrfluid and Solr have been merged, this logic can also be streamlined.
 Every facet is now structured in a FacetPackage.

 A FacetPackage describes:

-* Which parser should be used to parse the solr response
+* Which parser should be used to parse the Solr response
 * Which url decoder should be used to parse the EXT:solr query data
 * Which query builder should be used to build the faceting query part